Deeds101/CYBR8420-project/CodeReview.md

 ### File Analysis: portal/*login_reset.php*

 This file has potential SQL Injection and Cross-Site Scripting vulnerabilities.
-The SQL Injection vulnerability is caused by a failure to sanitize input from HTTP parameter flows into a mysqli query in lines 56, 67, 91, 115, 126, 149-150, and 208.
+The SQL Injection vulnerability is caused by a failure to sanitize input from HTTP parameter flows into the *mysqli_query* in lines 56, 67, 91, 115, 126, 149-150, and 208.
 The Cross-Site Scripting vulnerability is also caused by the failure to sanitize input from HTTP parameter flows into an echo statement where it is used to render an HTML page which is then returned to the user in lines 223-224.

 **[CWE-89](https://cwe.mitre.org/data/definitions/89.html)** \